 The 1976 Resource Conservation and Recovery Act (RCRA) amended the 1965 Solid Waste Disposal Act.
-It established federal requirements for waste management that states implemented according to their needs, resources, and economies.
-RCRA set requirements for managing hazardous waste, from generation to disposal.
-It banned open dumping, regulated municipal solid waste landfills, and promoted reduction of waste at the source, recycling, and safe disposal of non-hazardous waste.
-States implement RCRA through permits for waste management and disposal.
+RCRA set requirements for managing hazardous waste from generation to disposal and provided enforcement authorities.
+It banned open dumping, regulated municipal solid waste landfills, and promoted reduction of waste at the source, recycling and safe disposal of non-hazardous waste.
+States implement RCRA through permits for waste management and disposal of and enforcement of the requirements.